-Daniel Webster, director of the Johns Hopkins Center for Gun Policy and Research, said he doubts the protests will change anything.
-Overturning laws isn’t incredibly common already, and with “stand your ground,” there are complicating factors.
+Daniel Webster, director of Johns Hopkins Center for Gun Policy and Research, said he doubts the protests will change anything.
+Overturning laws isn’t incredibly common already, and with Stand Your Ground, there are complicating factors.

-As a parallel, Webster offered the “Draconian” drug sentencing laws of the 1980s, which hugely expanded incarceration rates, were outrageously expensive and did little to improve public safety.
+As a parallel, Webster offered the “Draconian” drug-sentencing laws of the 1980s, which hugely expanded incarceration rates, were outrageously expensive and did little in the way of improving public safety.
 Yet, the country is only now examining those laws and considering their repeal.

 “I assume, in part, that’s because the people who passed them are no longer there,” Webster said.

-The trickiest factor, however, is that proponents and opponents of “stand your ground” can find in the Zimmerman case assertions to support their beliefs, he said.
+The trickiest factor, however, is that proponents and opponents of Stand Your Ground can find in the Zimmerman case facts to support their beliefs, he said.

-One side believes Martin attacked Zimmerman, and Zimmerman had no choice but to fire his weapon to defend himself.
-The other side believes Zimmerman racially profiled Martin, followed him against a dispatcher’s order and then shot a teen who was only reacting, perhaps out of fear, to being followed.
+One side believes Trayvon attacked Zimmerman, and ZImmerman had no choice but to fire his weapon to defend himself.
+The other side believes Zimmerman racially profiled Trayvon, followed him against a dispatcher’s order, then shot a teen who was only reacting, perhaps out of fear, to being followed.

 “You can find whatever you want to back your assumptions,” Webster said.